How To Shoot For A Panorama With No Special Equipment

 Let’s get to full 360°x180° panoramas.
 For this one, your technique will depend on what equipment you have.

-With my basic 18 mm lens on my Canon DSLR, I often need around 80 pictures to cover the whole sphere.
-Fortunately, nowadays stitching software is very powerful and able to stitch properly a great number of images.
+With my basic 18 mm lens on my Canon 550D DSLR, I often needed around 80 pictures to cover the whole sphere.
+Fortunately, nowadays stitching software are very powerful and able to stitch properly a great number of images.
 The limit is basically the RAM resource of your computer.
+Since then, I got myself more adapted equipment – wider lenses.

 If you are serious about creating panoramas, invest in a fisheye lens.
 I am glad I did.
 Your panoramas will be done with 4 or 5 pictures!
-3 or 4 pictures around you, one for the sky, and you’re done.
+3 or 4 pictures around you, one for the sky, one for the ground, and you’re done.

 Serious panorama photographers usually have their camera on a tripod and mounted on a panoramic head.
 A panoramic head enables to have the camera moving in any direction to shoot the pictures, while guaranteeing a perfectly fixed no-parallax point and as a result an optimal stitching quality.
 They may also use a small bubble level to make sure that the horizon will be perfectly straight (super important!).